INRIA/scikit-learn-mooc/README.md

 - [Jupyter Notebook](http://jupyter.org)

-The last one is important, you should be able to type:
+The last one is important and you should be able to type:

     jupyter notebook

 in your terminal window and see the notebook panel load in your web browser.
 Try opening and running a notebook from the material to see check that it works.
+Alternatively you can use Jupyter lab.

-For users who do not yet have these  packages installed, a relatively painless way to install all the requirements is to use a Python distribution such as [Anaconda CE](http://store.continuum.io/ "Anaconda CE"), which includes the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.
+For users who do not yet have the required packages installed, a relatively painless way to install all the requirements is to use a Python distribution such as [Anaconda](https://www.anaconda.com/download/ "Anaconda"), which includes the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.